aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/tishrei/blessing-for-rosh-hodesh-tishrei-by-kohenet-ilana-joy-streit.html.md

 <div class="english" lang="en" style="font-size: 1.2em;">
 A soulful, playful, embodied, grounded poem for announcing the new moon of Tishrei, for Rosh Ḥodesh Tishrei (otherwise known as Rosh haShanah) and for the whole month.

-[If you have the means, you can acknowledge and celebrate Ilana's creative work by supporting her work financially: Venmo to @Ilana-Streit.
+[If you have the means, you can acknowledge and celebrate Ilana's creative work by supporting her work financially.
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).
 Ilana would also appreciate hearing about how and where (in what community) her writing is traveling.]
 </div>

 <hr />